sidd-lotlikar/self-driving-car/README.md

 - Collision detection with road borders and traffic
 - A way for the car to "see" its environment
 - An AI brain that can make steering and throttle decisions in real time
+- A rendering system that visualizes everything clearly

 ---

 ## The Approach

-Our approach was to break the problem into layers:
+We broke the problem into layers:

 1. **Car Physics:** Model the car as a moving rectangle with speed, friction, and steering.
 2. **Environment:** Represent the road and traffic as polygons.